yinyangsammy/snapshot-location-assessment/README.md

         -   Responsive on all device sizes.

-        -   Content-packed pages, full of colourful and inspiring imagery and media including the background images.
+        -   Content-packed pages, full of colourful and inspiring imagery and media.

         -   Interactive elements such as fully-controllable video iframes and internal links to different media.